alexandros-koutsioumpas/alexandros-koutsioumpas.github.io/_posts/2025-09-15-mem-pol-translocation.markdown

 New open access article published at Biomacromolecules Journal.
 A continuation of an internal project on the passive translocation of designed amphipathic polymers through bio-membranes.

-It contains some nice neutron reflectivity data acquired at the MARIA instrument concerning the interaction of this amphipathic polymers with supported model membranes.
+It contains some nice neutron reflectivity data acquired at the MARIA instrument (and fitted using Anaklasis software) concerning the interaction of this amphipathic polymers with supported model membranes.

 [Exploring the Limits of Passive Macromolecular Translocation through Phospholipid Membranes](https://doi.org/10.1021/acs.biomac.5c01234) Ekaterina Kostyurina, Ralf Biehl, Margarita Kruteva, Alexandros Koutsioubas, Henrich Frielinghaus, Nageshwar Rao Yepuri, Stephan Förster, Jürgen Allgaier ***Biomacromolecules*** (2025)